-Below are three examples of Global South-South Coordination the Global Alliance for Clean Cookstoves has helped facilitate:
+Starting with an Alliance-hosted workshop this month in Kenya, below are three examples of Global South-South Coordination the Global Alliance for Clean Cookstoves has helped facilitate:

 More than 30 participants from eight countries in Africa and Asia, participated in a South-South Cooperation Workshop in Kenya in July, 2018.
 The workshop is part of a series that begun in Vienna in September 2017, that aims to build government capacity to translate clean cooking-related climate commitments into reality.
 The recent Kenya-based workshop was hosted by the Alliance, Government of China, UN Climate Change (UNFCCC), and Vanke Foundation, with additional financial support from the Climate and Clean Air Coalition (CCAC).

 The Government of Kenya provided strong support for this workshop; Dan Kithinji, Director of Bio-energy of Ministry of Energy gave opening remarks and Dr. Alice Kaudia, Secretary of the Ministry of Environment formally opened the workshop.

 "These South-South exchanges are critical in learning what strategies are working and what is not working in creating the right policy and business environment for increased adoption of clean cooking solutions in Africa and beyond," said Paula Edze of the Energy Commission, Ghana, at the workshop.